VENDIS — Sales Potential & Judgment · BD SELECT

 Low

-Internal competition adds pressure without adding drive; he performs against his own targets, not against colleagues.
+Internal competition adds pressure but does not add drive.
+He works towards his own targets, not against colleagues.

 Autonomy